2024 Luxury SUV Face-Off: Range Rover SE P530 vs BMW X7 M60i vs Mercedes GLS 580

 Why You’ll Love It

-BMW is all about the “ultimate driving machine” ethos, and the X7 M60i lives up to the mantra.
-The steering is precise, the adaptive suspension keeps things surprisingly composed, and the V8 under the hood is just itching for an open road.
+BMW is all about the “ultimate driving machine” mindset, and the X7 M60i embodies that approach.
+The steering is accurate, the adaptive suspension means it remains surprisingly unflustered, and that V8 is begging for open road.

-Inside, the X7 leans on tech to impress.
-A massive curved dual-screen setup (12.3-inch digital gauge cluster + 14.9-inch infotainment) dominates the dash, while options like a Swarovski crystal iDrive controller says, “I like shiny things.”
-There’s also plenty of room for seven, though bigger adults won’t thank you for putting them in the third row.
+It leans on tech to impress, inside.
+The dash is dominated by a Hulk’s fist of a dual-screen setup (12.3-inch digital gauge cluster + 14.9-inch infotainment), and options like a Swarovski crystal iDrive controller suggest, “I like shiny things.”
+There’s also space for seven, although larger passengers will not thank you for making them sit in the third row.

 Downsides?

-The X7’s ride isn’t as plush as the Range Rover’s, and its styling is divisive.
-Some love the bold kidney grille; others think it looks like a Transformer mid-transformation.
+The X7 doesn’t ride as luxuriously as the Range Rover, and its looks won’t be for everyone.
+Some love the large and brave new kidney grille; others say it looks as if a Transformer is halfway through its transformation.
 Price starts at $103,100.

 2024 Mercedes GLS 580: The Elegant Overachiever

-The Mercedes GLS 580 is like the luxury SUV that attended finishing school.
-It’s refined, sophisticated, and knows how to wow its audience.
+The Mercedes GLS 580 is the luxury SUV that went to finishing school.
+It’s elegant, it’s tuned up, it holds back from going over the top, and it knows how to impress.

 Specs Snapshot